6 tools for car dealers in the sharing economy

 A car sitting unused on the lot earns nothing.
 Instead, that car can earn a dealership an average of $700-$1000 month when the vehicle is rented out to an Uber driver or Lyft driver.
 Uber driver or Lyft drivers can rent these vehicles so they can work and make an income, while the dealer pockets the monthly rental fees.
 Everybody’s a winner!

-The Growing Popularity of MaaS (Mobility as a Service)
+The growing popularity of MaaS (Mobility as a Service)

-Mobility as a Service, or MaaS, is basically when different forms of on-demand shared mobility transportation services are offered to consumers through a single app.
+Mobility as a Serviceor MaaS, is basically when different forms of on-demand shared mobility transportation services are offered to consumers through a single app.
 It’s a convenient time-saver for consumers on the go who need the best option to get to their destination as quickly as possible.

 • MaaS is growing in popularity, changing the way people think when they consider owning a car as well as the way traditional automobile retailers structure their business.